Labbeti/pythonwrench/docs/index.rst

 pythonwrench's documentation
 ========================================

-Collection of functions and modules to help development in PyTorch.
+Set of tools for Python that could be in the standard library.

 .. toctree::
    :maxdepth: 2